Is NOW broadband right for me?

 When choosing the 125GB or Unlimited plans, you will be presented with the types of connections available at your house.
 Fibre is the most reliable and faster than ADSL or VDSL, but it may not be at your place yet.
 Even if it is, you can still choose ADSL or VDSL.

 NOW broadband plans don’t come with a router, but you can either use your own or get one from NOW for a monthly charge.
+You can also get the standard router for free depending on available promotions on offer.
 Free standard installation is included on a 12-month contract for both new connections and transfers.

 What is the deal with fibre?